 show your softer side

 Technology-related positions require individuals to have a strong appreciation of the company they work in and a clear idea of how their role is adding value, usually through enabling an increase in sales revenue or reducing cost.

-Remember, while your education and experience may get your foot in the door, it’s your soft skills that keep them open.
+Remember, while your education and experience may get your foot in the door, your soft skills keep them open.
 Your work ethic, communication skills and emotional intelligence are the soft skills crucial for a successful career.